sbidy/MacroMilter/README.md

 * Easy to implement
 * Not based on virus heuristics (high detection rate)
 * Whitelisting
-* Creates a hashtable for allready scanned files (prevents rescans)
+* Creates a hashtable for already scanned files (prevents rescans)
 * Runns at the pre-queue at postfix

 ## Dependencies